arianna-h-h/my-profile-app/README.md

 * `npm test`: `.env.test.local`, `.env.test`, `.env` (note `.env.local` is missing)

 These variables will act as the defaults if the machine does not explicitly set them.<br>
-Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more details.
+Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more description.

 >Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need these defined as well.
 Consult their documentation how to do this.
 For example, see the documentation for [Travis CI](https://docs.travis-ci.com/user/environment-variables/) or [Heroku](https://devcenter.heroku.com/articles/config-vars).